cityofaustin/vision-zero/atd-events/README.md

 #### New PRs
 First, it is recommended that you create a PR.
-Whenever a PR is created CircleCI will begin creating the python bundles for Lambda and SQS and it will deploy them automatically.
+Whenever a PR is created a GitHub Action flow will begin creating the python bundles for Lambda and SQS and it will deploy them automatically.

 Secondly, it is recommended that you log in to AWS with your credentials